Hecke orbits on Shimura varieties of Hodge type: Introduction

 \subsection{Main result}

-Let $(G,X)$ be a Shimura datum of Hodge type with reflex field $E$, and assume for simplicity that $G^{\mathrm{ad}}$ is $\mathbb{Q}$-simple throughout this introduction.
-Let $p$ be a prime such that $G_{\mathbb{Q}_p}$ is quasi-split and split over an unramified extension, let $U_p \subseteq G(\mathbb{Q}_p)$ be a hyperspecial subgroup, and let $U^p \subseteq G(\afp)$ be a sufficiently small compact open subgroup.
-We choose a place $v$ of $E$ dividing $p$ and we write $\shg$ for the geometric special fibre of the canonical integral model over $\mathcal{O}_{E,v}$ of the Shimura variety $\mathbf{Sh}_{U^pU_p}$ of level over $E$.
-The canonical integral model exists by work of Kisin \cite{KisinPoints}.
-Let $C \subseteq \shg$ be a central leaf as constructed in \cite{Hamacher} (c.f. \cite{KimCentralLeaves}). \begin{mainThm}[Theorem \ref{Thm:MainTheorem2}] If $Z \subseteq C$ is a nonempty reduced closed subvariety that is stable under the prime-to-$p$ Hecke operators and $p \ge h(G)$, then $Z=C$. \end{mainThm} When $\shg=\mathcal{A}_{g}$ this result, without any conditions on $p$, is due to Chai--Oort, see their forthcoming book \cite{ChaiOortBook} for the continuous part and \cite{ChaiOort} for the discrete part.
-Their proofs do not generalise to more general Shimura varieties because they rely on the existence of hypersymmetric points in Newton strata, which is usually false for Shimura varieties of Hodge type.
-Moreover, their proof of the continuous part of the conjecture relies on the fact that any point $x \in \mathcal{A}_g(\ovfp)$ is contained in a large Hilbert modular variety, and they use work of Chai--Oort--Yu on the Hecke orbit conjecture for Hilbert modular varieties at (possibly ramified) primes.
-There are many other partial results e.g. for prime-to-$p$ Hecke orbits of hypersymmetric points in the PEL case, \cite{LXiao}, or for prime-to-$p$ Hecke orbits of ordinary points, \cites{ChaiOrdinarySiegel,ZhouMotivic, ShankarEtranges, MaulikShankarTang, OrdinaryHO}.
+Let $\gx$ be a Shimura datum of Hodge type with reflex field $\mathsf{E}$, and assume for simplicity that $\gad$ is $\mathbb{Q}$-simple throughout this introduction.
+Let $p>2$ be a prime such that $G=\g \otimes \qp$ is quasi-split and split over an unramified extension, let $U_p \subseteq G(\qp)$ be a hyperspecial subgroup, and let $U^{p} \subseteq \gafp$ be a sufficiently small compact open subgroup.
+Choose a place $v$ of $\mathsf{E}$ dividing $p$ and set $E=\mathsf{E}_{v}$.
+Let $\mathbf{Sh}_{U}\gx$ be the canonical model of Shimura variety for $\gx$ of level $U\coloneqq U^pU_p$ over $\mathsf{E}$.
+Let $\mathscr{S}_{U}\gx$ be the canonical integral model over $\mathcal{O}_{E}$ constructed in \cite{KisinPoints}, and let $\shg$ be its geometric special fibre.
+Let $C \subseteq \shg$ be a central leaf as constructed in \cite{Hamacher} (cf. \cite{KimCentralLeaves}). \begin{mainThm}[Theorem \ref{Thm:MainTheorem2}] If $Z \subseteq C$ is a non-empty reduced closed subvariety that is stable under the prime-to-$p$ Hecke operators, then $Z=C$. \end{mainThm} When $\shg$ is a Siegel modular variety, this result (also for $p=2$) is due to Chai--Oort, see their forthcoming book \cite{ChaiOortBook} for the continuous part and \cite{ChaiOort} for the discrete part.
+Their proofs do not generalise to more general Shimura varieties because they rely on the existence of hypersymmetric points in Newton strata, which is usually false for Shimura varieties of Hodge type, see \cite{Fung}.
+Moreover, their proof of the continuous part of the conjecture relies on the fact that any point $x \in \shg(\ovfp)$ is contained in a large Hilbert modular variety, and they use work of Yu--Chai--Oort, \cite{YuChaiOort}, on the Hecke orbit conjecture for Hilbert modular varieties at (possibly ramified) primes.
+There are many other partial results, e.g. for prime-to-$p$ Hecke orbits of hypersymmetric points in the PEL case, \cite{LXiao}, or for prime-to-$p$ Hecke orbits of $\mu$-ordinary points \cites{ChaiOrdinarySiegel,ZhouMotivic, ShankarEtranges, MaulikShankarTang, OrdinaryHO}.